Skip to main content

 WHEREAS, decades of research have proven that sustainable investment in youth development outside of school time generates short and long-term impacts by contributing to improved school outcomes and successful career and life paths while reducing youth justice issues by as much as 20%.
 Every dollar invested in youth programs in afterschool space saves at least $3 by increasing kids’ earning potential, improving kids’ performance at school, and reducing crime and juvenile delinquency; and

-WHEREAS, an integrated approach, including Life Skills Training, Mentorship Programs, Technical and Vocational Training, Soft Skills Development, and Continuous Professional Development, provides a strong foundation in developing Youth Success; and
+WHEREAS, an integrated approach, including Life Skills Training, Mentorship Programs, Technical and Vocational Training, Civic Leadership and Engagement Development, Soft Skills Development, and Continuous Professional Development, and access to safe and age-appropriate amenities of Metro Community Life, provides a strong foundation in developing Youth Success; and

 WHEREAS, these initiatives, along with other public, non-profit, and private programs, have provided enriching educational and developmental opportunities to thousands of young Nashvillians for decades; and